Nik-Zainal-Group/signature.tools.lib/README.md

 - **signatureFit**: mutational signatures analysis using Fit or FitMS.
 This is a wrapper for the ```signatureFit_pipeline``` R function.
 - **hrDetect**: HRDetect pipeline script.
 This is a wrapper for the ```HRDetect_pipeline``` R function.
+- **genomeChart**: visualisation of somatic variants using a circle diagram and other graphs like mutational catalogues.

 You can find user manuals for these command line scripts with detailed explanation of parameters and examples in the ```userManuals``` folder.